-Whether you are designing, building, or already living in a home you don’t want leaks.
+Whether you are designing, building, or already occupying a structure you don’t want leaks.
 Luckily, most structures today are built to stop water and energy leaks.

 But now, installing the waterproofing in the building envelope can stop termite leaks.
 This combination waterproofing | termite barrier is Polyguard's TERM Barrier System.